jaysylvester/citizen/README.md

 http://cleverna.me/article/My-Article-Title
 http://cleverna.me/article/My-Article-Title/page/2

-These URLs wouldn't be cached, which is a good thing because it wouldn't take long for an attacker's script to loop over a URL and flood the cache:
+The following URLs wouldn't be cached, which is a good thing because it wouldn't take long for an attacker's script to loop over a URL and flood the cache:

 http://cleverna.me/article/My-Article-Title/dosattack/1
 http://cleverna.me/article/My-Article-Title/dosattack/2